lume/variable/README.md

 ## React to changes in reactive variables

-In the following we make a reactive variable `count`, increment its value every second, and re-run a piece a piece of code that logs the value to the console on each change:
+In the following we make a reactive variable `count`, increment its value every second, and re-run a piece of code that logs the value to the console on each change:

 ```js